amp-rh/prow-job-workspace-poc/README.md

-# prow-job-workspace-poc
+# Prow Job Workspace Proof-of-Concept
-WIP: Deploy an extensible workspace for interacting with Prow Job runs and executing automation tasks.
+Deploy an extensible workspace for interacting with Prow Job runs and executing automation tasks.